PROBA-3: CSC and OSC spacecraft

+Models of both components of the PROBA-3 satellite.

 The CSC is a 300 kg mini-satellite, hosting the coronagraph ASPIICS and the shadow position sensors.
 It is equipped with a monopropellant propulsion system to perform the large-delta-V manoeuver necessary for formation acquisition and breaking.
 It also hosts the targets used by the metrology optical heads on board the OSC.

 The OSC is a 250 kg mini-satellite, hosting the laser and visual metrology optical heads.
 It features the occulter disk that is 1.4 meters in diameter.
 The shape of its rim is intended to reduce the amount of diffracted sunlight entering the coronagraph.
 The OSC uses a low-thrust cold-gas propulsion system that enables the fine position control required for the formation flying.

 Scientific payloads

 The primary payload is the ASPIICS coronagraph.
 It follows the design concept of a classical externally occulted Lyot coronagraph, with the external occulter physically attached to the OSC, while the rest of the instrument is on the CSC.

-ASPIICS will observe the solar corona through refractive optics, able to select 3 different spectral bands: Fe XIV line at 530.4 nm, He I D3 line at 587.7 nm, and the broad spectral band 540–570 nm.

-It is expected that the data from ASPIICS will fill the gap in term of field of view between EUV imagers and externally occulted coronagraphs, when the latter are monolithic instruments that don't benefit from the longer distance enabled by formation flying.
+ASPIICS observes the solar corona through refractive optics, able to select 3 different spectral bands: Fe XIV line at 530.4 nm, He I D3 line at 587.7 nm, and the broad spectral band 540–570 nm.
+ASPIICS is designed to fill the gap in term of field of view between EUV imagers and externally occulted coronagraphs, when the latter are monolithic instruments that don't benefit from the longer distance enabled by formation flying.
+ASPIICS takes one or two images per minute.
 The principal investigator for the coronagraph instrument is Andrei Zhukov from Royal Observatory of Belgium.
+The front door, protecting ASPIICS from sunlight when not occulted, was developed by the Czech company VZLU Aerospace.

 A secondary scientific payload (DARA) is hosted on the OSC.
 DARA stands for "Davos Absolute Radiometer" and is an absolute radiometer for measuring total solar irradiance (TSI).

 Ground segment and operations

-Like the other PROBA satellites, PROBA-3 will be operated from the ESA center in Redu, Belgium.
+Like the other PROBA satellites, PROBA-3 is operated from the ESA center in Redu, Belgium.